UPDATE 2-Endemol says gets offer from Time Warner

 LONDON, Feb 10 Love, sex and passion - in all their forms - have inspired a new sale collection at Sotheby's in London.

-* Endemol valued at 1 bln euros - source (Adds Time Warner, background)
+* Offer values Endemol at 1 bln euros - source close to restructuring (Adds valuation details)

 By Isabell Witt